 - Analyse the impact of the news or development that your release covers.
 Don’t just report the news about you or your firm – explain how it may affect clients, the business community, other lawyers and law firms, and other key constituents.

 - Include at least one good quote from an attorney source or the subject of the release.
-This adds “color,” personalises the information, and breaks up the routine facts of “who, what, when, where and how.”
+This adds “colour,” personalises the information, and breaks up the routine facts of “who, what, when, where and how.”

 Don’t be intimidated by having to produce the perfect law firm press release every time out.
 By including as many key elements as possible, and hitting upon a couple of attention-grabbing content themes, you’re likely to have success in getting published and positively building the public reputations of yourself and your law firm.